dialogic-godot/documentation/documentation/classes/subsystem_audio.md

-Audio player used to play sound effects.
+Audio player base, that will be duplicated to play sound effects.
 Sound effects are short audio.

 ---